ayykamp/rnote-thumbnailer/README.md

 2. Run (you may need to create the necessary directories) \
   `cp data/com.github.flxzt.rnote.xml ~/.local/share/mime/packages/` \
   `cp data/rnote.thumbnailer ~/.local/share/thumbnailers/`

+Note: If youre using nautilus, restart it with `nautilus -q` to generate thumbnails.

 # Packaging